 |All micronutrients are minerals.||Includes both minerals and non-minerals.|

-The excessive consumption or the deficiency of both the macro and micronutrients results in a negative impact on the health.
-Therefore, always ensure to have a well-balanced diet which includes an equal and required quantity of both macronutrients and micronutrients.
+The excessive consumption or the deficiency of both the macro and micronutrients have a negative impact on the health.
+Therefore, it is important to have a balanced diet which includes an equal and required quantity of both macronutrients and micronutrients.

-Learn more about Micronutrients and Macronutrients, its differences and other related topics @ BYJU’S Biology
+Learn more about macro and micronutrients, its differences and other related topics @ BYJU’S Biology